codingBeast25/Blockchain-based-File-Storage/README.md

 5. To run our experiment of different Proof of Work concepts:
 `python POW_Comparison.py`
 <h2> Project Information </h2>
 We developed a web-based application for decentralized file storing using blockchain.
-In this application any user can upload as many files as he/she likes.
-All other peers and the user himself can download and access those file in their system.Refer to project demo link to see the detailed explanation. <br />
+In this application any user can upload as many files(one at a time) as he/she likes.
+All other peers and the user himself can download and access those file in their system.
+File can be of any type and any size.
+Refer to project demo link to see the detailed explanation. <br />
 We are using randomly generated nonce in proof of work concept to acheive the required difficulty (diff = 3).
 Once peer uploads the file, the file is stored in a block including username, filesize and file data.
-These block gets appended to the current blockchain, which makes it incredibly hard to edit or delete the file/block.
-File can be of any type and any size.
+These block gets appended to the current blockchain, which makes it impossible to edit or delete the file/block.<br />
+The reason to implement file storing using blockchain is its abilitiy to avoid any modification or deletion.
+No one can delete or corrupt our files that are stored.

 <h2> Project Demo </h2>